AmGthrow/2048-AI/README.md

     From the starting board, the AI tries to simulate performing the selected move and records how many points it got from it.

-    *e.g. After swiping left, two 128 tiles are merged and so 256 was added to the score.
-256 is then added to the score for "swipe left".*
+    *e.g. After swiping down, two 128 tiles are merged and so 256 was added to the score.
+256 is then added to the score for "swipe down".*

  - **Simulation**
  - **Backpropogation**